Keystone Retaining Walls in Auckland

 Excavation and Foundation Preparation

 We excavate the wall foundation trench to the specified depth and width, removing any unsuitable material.
-The foundation is levelled and compacted, then a compacted aggregate base pad is placed to provide a level, stable surface for the first course of blocks.
+The foundation is levelled and compacted, then a compacted aggregate base pad is placed to give the first course of blocks a level, stable surface to sit on.

 04